 Even skilled and professional visualizers make mistakes, and let us be honest mistakes are super annoying.
 For customers, clearly, but for visualizers as well.
-To help you avoid making the same mistakes as us we prepared a non-conclusive listed overview of common pitfalls, including a short description on how to fix them.
-We hope that you will learn something from our mistakes.
-And if you want – feel free to leave us a comment with additions to our list.
+To help you avoid making the same mistakes as we have learned from we prepared a non-conclusive listed overview of common pitfalls, including a short description of how to fix them.

-When trying dissect this issue we found that mistakes mainly originate from a 2-sided issue:
+When trying to dissect this issue we found that mistakes mainly originate from a 2-sided issue:

 - Putting too much time into the wrong things